Elite Pete! Saint Peter's tops Purdue, makes 15 seed history

 “Everybody wanted tickets.
 I can’t get tickets for everybody,” Holloway said.
 “I’ll tell you what, man, I can’t believe the support that we’re having.
 This is unbelievable.
 Jersey City has been unbelievable for us.”

-Even more basketball fans — yes, even those whose brackets the Peacocks help bust — were suddenly rooting for Saint Peter's, an unassuming campus just across the Hudson River from Lower Manhattan.
+Even more basketball fans — yes, even those whose brackets the Peacocks helped bust — were suddenly rooting for Saint Peter's, an unassuming campus just across the Hudson River from Lower Manhattan.

 Jaden Ivey buried an NBA-distance 3 with 8 seconds left that pulled Purdue within 65-64 and momentarily shushed the crowd.